timsixth/MinigameAPI/sql-databases-support/README.md

 > The SQL Module by default are used [T-DataBaseAPI](https://github.com/timsixth/T-DataBasesAPI/releases) adapter

 > [!WARNING]
-> The documenation is not completed, because this module is in Aplha version.<br>
+> The documenation is not completed, because this module is in Beta version.<br>
 > Please ask for help to developer on [discord](https://discord.com/invite/zKmMy8bK56)

 ## Adding dependencies